alainshumbusho/RM-P1/README.md

 Amalia Agwize N

 Hon.
-Minister Sandrine Umutoni is the Minister of State for Youth in Rwanda and co-chair of YouthConnekt Africa.
-She has done fantastic work for the past several years, leading the Imbuto Foundation as the director general with remarkable results.
-She continues to do a tremendous job at the Ministry of Youth, which Rwanda and the whole world will benefit from.
+Minister Sandrine Umutoni is the Minister of State for Youth and Arts in Rwanda-Africa and co-chair of YouthConnekt Africa.
+She has done fantastic work for the past several years, leading the Imbuto Foundation as the Director General with remarkable results.
+She continues to do a tremendous job at the Ministry of Youth and Arts, which Rwanda and the world will benefit from.

 Bill Clinton